rmorse/ssr-preact-php/readme.md

 This is a demo project showcasing how to achieve limited SSR with Preact and PHP.

-You could swap Preact for React, and PHP for other languages that don't support rending JavaScript on the server.
+You could swap Preact for React.

 ## Setup